jphaugla/AZURE-Terraform-CRDB-Module/README.md

   * [haproxy node *haproxy.tf*](haproxy.tf)
   * [cockroachDB node *instance.tf*](instance.tf)
 * Network components including security groups with port permissions are in [network.tf](network.tf)
 * Can use either of the regions subdirectories to kick off the deployment.
-Both regions are defined to enable cdc-sink deployment
+Both regions are defined to enable replicator deployment
   * [region1](region1/main.tf)
   * [region2](region2/main.tf)
 * These files connect terraform and ansible